 How to hike the Rhino Rock hiking trail

 It is not super difficult to hike the Rhino Rock trail.
-But the most difficult part is looking for the markers along the trail and descending the slippery path on the way to the rock.
+But the most difficult part is looking for the markers along the trail and descending a short slippery path on the way to the rock.

 - Difficulty: easy to intermediate (slippery slopes and navigation)